notthetup/blog/_posts/2007-07-20-iphone-mania.md

  - Tech
 ---

 On Tuesday, I got to play with the iPhone.
-Thanks to [Paddy from Bak2u][0]!!
+Thanks to [Paddy from Bak2u][0]!

 My  impression of the iPhone has been a rollercoaster.

 * The initial hype [had me completely excited][1].
 * After some thought, I realized that it was [not really that great, technologically.][2]
-* The pre-Release hype and the videos that Apple release got me excited again!!
+* The pre-Release hype and the videos that Apple release got me excited again!
 * The post release reviews of the iPhone, and especially the keypad, made me dislike it.

 Finally when I saw it on Tuesday, I was completely excited.
 It was smaller and thinner than I expected.
 And most importantly, **it worked just fine! ** I tried surfing CNN, ping.sg and my own blog.
-I even left [a comment on my own blog][3]!!
+I even left [a comment on my own blog][3]!
 Hahahaah

 All the sites looked really sweet.
 The text was crisp clear and navigating was a breeze.
 Though,  long pages tended to be annoying to scroll through.
 The map feature seems really promising and the keyboard did not give any problems.